 The first thing to note is, data isn’t always digital.
 It isn’t just about the information stored in your gym software – your CRM or club management system, for example.
 Data can also be offline; indeed, in many fitness operations, certain data only exists in paper form.

-It might be member contracts, PT evaluations, liability waiver forms… and sometimes it’s OK to stay in paper format.
-Waiver forms, for example, which are statutory but which hold little value beyond their immediate purpose.
+It might be member contracts, PT evaluations, or liability waiver forms… and sometimes it’s OK to stay in paper format.
+Waiver forms, for example, are statutory but hold little value beyond their immediate purpose.

 Let’s take a look at some of the different types of data that exist within your business.

 Structured data includes things like spreadsheet files and SQL databases, which is the data model most often used in gym CRM software such as your club management system.

 With SQL, each data item fits into columns and rows so it can be easily sorted and searched.
 By allowing every field to be accessed separately or together, this data model provides a powerful platform to quickly bring together information from various locations for analysis.

 Examples of structured data include your CMS, access control, website visitor analytics, class bookings, fee payment, exercise equipment, member wearables data, and membership sign-up.

 Structured data is where we find the most value at present.
 It is here the tools most organizations currently use are applied to build business intelligence, gain actionable insights and produce results within fitness operations.

 Artificial intelligence (AI) is one of those tools – that invisible presence that facilitates our everyday life, from giving us a drive time and ETA at our destination, to recommending an artist we might like on Spotify.
 It also has huge applications in gym businesses, from boosting gym sales to enhancing fitness marketing to improving member retention.